josericodata/DublinBusApp/README.md

 4. `trips.txt`

-- These files will be used to generate the following files required for our app:
+- These files will be used to generate the following new files:

 1. `Routes.txt`